russmckendrick/records/content/albums/40-trips-around-the-sun-11540403/index.md

 8. Pamela
 9. Afraid Of Love
 10. I Won't Hold You Back
-11. Jack To The Bone
+11. Jake To The Bone
 12. Stop Loving You
 13. Lea
 14. Hold The Line